 We are always growing, and that can be an uncomfortable and frightening process, I walk alongside my clients as we explore together the next steps forward.
 This may inculde grief over the past or letting go of certain things in looking towards hopes for the future.
 I love the chance to be a witness and team member on this journey.

 I have studied and worked extensively with spirituality, and this can often be a difficult thing to integrate within our lives.
 But it is a vital part of who many people are as humans, I explore with my clients how to become aligned in this way.
 This often inculdes unpacking religious trama or expectaions, which is difficult to do alone.

 Women have a difficult time in this world, and sometimes they need an extra person on their team.

 I have worked with those experiencing issues related to LGBTQ, but also those who are part of the LGBTQ community who simply want a therapist who is affirming and understanding.
 BOTH are welcome here.

 It is difficult to feel allowed to be fully ourselves, this is often ties to how we feel about and look at ourselves.
 While there are ways to help ourselves in this area, I've seen one of the best ways is to have a helper to come look with us, and build foundation with us!

-Emily Thomas has not posted any group sessions.
+Emily Chavez-Nguyen has not posted any group sessions.